AdlanSADOU/BlindJump/README.md

 We rewrote the entire game in plain C99 on Linux.

-Use `Makefile` to build this on Linux, you'll have to link (C)SFML yourself.
+Use `Makefile` to build this on Linux, you'll have to link (C)SFML yourself, it needs to be updated to use the CSFML library included under `vendor/gcc`.
 Use `build.bat` to build on Windows.

 ## Co authors: